SkorpionG/filelinks/README.md

 **Link files:**

 - Valid JSON structure (array of FileLinkConfig)
-- Required fields (watch, target) are present and non-empty
+- Required fields (watch, target) are present and non-empty (unless extends is set)
 - Valid watchType values (uncommitted, unstaged, staged)
 - No duplicate IDs within links
 - Watch files exist and are files (not directories)
 - Target files exist and are files (not directories)
 - Paths don't point outside repository (security check)
+- Extended files exist and have valid link file names
+- No circular references in extends chains
+- Warnings shown when properties are ignored due to extends

 **Examples:**